LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 These will then be passed to an embedding layer.
 As a trick to combine the models for unconditioned noise and conditioned noise, a label of 1 will be considered "random choice" and higher integers are guided diffusion.

-As discussed above, for the special case of the `guidance_scale=1` we will pass inputs directly to the model else we will do the more computationally intensive classifier-free guidance.
+As discussed above, for the special case of the `guidance_scale=1` inputs will be passed directly to the model else the more computationally intensive classifier-free guidance will be invoked.
 {% highlight julia %}
 function p_sample(
     diffusion::GaussianDiffusion, x::AbstractArray, timesteps::AbstractVector{Int}, labels::AbstractVector{Int}, noise::AbstractArray;